.

 Research has long shown that income is the most important predictor of a healthy life.
 More important than lifestyle or genetics, the amount of money a child’s family has—and their ability to access basics like food, clothing, stable housing, and an education—can set the trajectory for their life on wildly different paths, affecting everything from academic performance and the formation of stable relationships to physical and emotional wellbeing (1).

 That’s what the research says.
 Now here’s what we’re facing.
-One in five young children live in poverty in Canada and the number is one in four among Indigenous youth (2).
-In the United States, nearly 12 million kids—one in seven nationwide—live in poverty, with millions more hovering perilously close (3).
+The poverty rate in Canada rose 2.5 percentage points from 15.6% in 2021 to 18.1% in 2022, the largest annual increase on record.
+That means one in five young children (nearly 1.4 million youth) live in poverty in Canada and the number is one in four among Indigenous youth (2).
+In the United States, nearly 12 million kids—almost one in six nationwide—live in poverty, with millions more hovering perilously close (3).
+And with increased housing and food costs, that number is continuing to rise.

 Access